-- Consider starting your own!
-You don’t need to be a mental health professional to run an effective support group.
+Can't find a group in your area?
+Consider starting your own!
+You don't need to be a mental health professional to run an effective support group.
 Take a look at our Guide to Starting a Support Group here.

 If you already run a support group for OCD and related disorders in your area, you can create a free listing in our Resource Directory to help more people find your group.
 Click here to add or update your support group listing.